msi-ris/Tutorials/rnaseq_lec.md

 transcripts.
 If the organism tends to have longer genes, then a long insert size will give more information about the exons from which the reads were derived.

+Various genomics tools and protocols may require you to know the mean and variance in one of the lengths shown below.
+It is important to know the difference because the terms have names that are easily confused.

 ![Insert size and fragment size]({{ "/graphics/rnaseq_lec/insert_fragment.png" | prepend: site.baseurl }})